-With a couple of NCAA qualifiers back in the fold, the Jeffs should once again be competitive in 2013-14 as they open their indoor season at the Smith Invitational on Dec.
-7. After taking a break for the holidays, Amherst returns to action on Jan.
+With a couple of NCAA qualifiers back in the fold, the Jeffs should once again be competitive this year as they open their indoor season at the Smith Invitational on Dec.
+6. After taking a break for the holidays, Amherst returns to action on Jan.
 17 for the Little Three Championships at Wesleyan.
 They conclude the month of January with the Beynon Invitational at Smith (Jan.
 24), and will split the team up on Jan.
 31 for the Springfield Invite and the Terrier Classic at Boston University.

 Amherst will pay one final visit to Tufts for the Last Chance Meet on Mar.
-6 before the ECAC Championships at the Reggie Lewis Center on Mar.
-7-8.
-This year’s NCAA Division III Championships will take place in Lincoln, Neb. on Mar.
-14-15.
+6 before the ECAC Championships at the Armory Track on Mar.
+6-7.
+This year’s NCAA Division III Championships will take place in Winston-Salem, N.C. on Mar.
+13-14.